NVIDIA/Megatron-LM/tools/openwebtext/README.md

 We use 13-grams for the deduplication.
 When we find a 13-gram match in a training document, we split the document into two pieces and remove the 13-gram along with 200 characters from the both side of the 13-gram.
 We also remove any splitted document with less than 200 characters or if a document got splitted more than 10 times.

 Only for the lambada task, we need to provide the path, `--lambada-path <path of the lambada test data>`.

+Several other features (e.g. save and load dictionary) have been added, look at the arguments for details.